mostlychris/rschallenge/README.md

 #### Challenge 9
 ***
 Creates a new server based on the input of a FQDN, image name and RAM size (flavor).
 The server is named the same as the FQDN.
 A new domain is created in DNS that corresponds to the provided FQDN and an A record of the server's public IP is added to that domain.

+#### Challenge 10
+***

+Creates a cloud configuration with Rackspace Cloud products.

+1. Creates two 512M Ubuntu servers and adds an ssh key to both.
+2. Creates a load balancer and adds server to the LB.
+3. Sets up monitoring on the LB with a custom error page.
+4. Creates a DNS entry based on the FQDN of the LB VIP.
+5. Creates the error page in cloud files for backup.

+All configuration options are inside script.